Olavo de Carvalho: Early life and education

+Career

-Carvalho acted as an astrologer in the 1980s, having learned it from, among others, the Argentine psychologist Juan Alfredo César Müller.
+Carvalho acted as an astrologer from 1979 to 1982, having learned it from, among others, the Argentine psychologist Juan Alfredo César Müller.
+In 1979, he founded the "Revista de Astrologia Júpiter" ("Jupiter: Astrology Review"); around this time, he introduced himself in his business card as the "scientific director of the Brazilian Astrocharacterology Society", headquartered at his home.
+"Astrocharacterology" (astrocaracterologia) is Olavo's own pseudoscience, "whose task is to separate poetic language from symbolic language, showing the objectivity of astrological language".

 From the 1970s to the 2000s, he wrote for several Brazilian magazines and newspapers, such as Bravo!, Primeira Leitura, Claudia, O Globo, Folha de S.Paulo (starting in February 1977 with an article about The Magic Flute in the "Folhetim" literary supplement), Época and Zero Hora.

 In 2002, Carvalho founded the website Maskless Media (Mídia Sem Máscara).
 It presents itself as an observatory of the news media.
 He was the host of the show True Outspeak on BlogTalkRadio, which aired from 2006 to 2013.
 As of 2019, he wrote a weekly column for the Brazilian newspaper Diário do Comércio and taught philosophy in an online course to over 2,000 students.
+In his online classes, he often wore a cowboy hat or smoked a pipe.
 He is said to have introduced to Portuguese-speaking readers works of important conservative philosophers of the 20th century, such as Eric Voegelin.
-In addition to newspaper articles and many blog and social media posts, he authored 32 books, many of them collections of previously published texts.
+In addition to newspaper articles and many blog and social media posts, he authored a number of books, many of them collections of previously published texts.
+A list of his books published by one of his students in 2018 included 32 books.

 Carvalho founded the Inter-American Institute for Philosophy, Government, and Social Thought in 2009, and served as its president.
 He collaborated with Ted Baehr, Paul Gottfried, Judith Reisman, Alejandro Peña Esclusa, and Stephen Baskerville through the Inter-American Institute.
-The institute closed down in 2018, possibly due to complaints made by Olavo's former students to the Institute's board that, among other complaints, he never concluded the secondary education, and was not, as his profile in the Institute claimed, a former senior lecturer in the Catholic University of Paraná.
+The institute closed down in 2018, possibly due to complaints made by Carvalho's former students to the institute's board that, among other complaints, he never concluded the secondary education, and was not, as his profile in the Institute claimed, a former senior lecturer in the Catholic University of Paraná.

-Role in the presidency of Jair Bolsonaro
+In 2011, Carvalho had a written debate online with Aleksandr Dugin in 2011 on "The US and the New World Order".